wafman/lab7-backend/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Number and name of feature:
+Number and name of feature: Refactor

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9am

-Finish time:
+Finish time: 9:30am

-Actual time needed to complete:
+Actual time needed to complete: 30 minutes

-Number and name of feature:
+Number and name of feature: Use api key for location

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 9:30am

-Finish time:
+Finish time: 10:15

-Actual time needed to complete:
+Actual time needed to complete: 45 minutes

 Number and name of feature: